BlockScience/MSML/research_notes/2024-04-15 Guided Example.md

 - You will notice that for the domain and symbol latex is used.
 This gets rendered nicely in markdown and can be seen below.

 ![markdown](markdown.png)

+## Boundary Action & First Space

+- We have defined out some very basic pieces of the spec, and now we can begin to think through the problem statement and what it would mean for a person to change their allocation.
+- The first thing to think about in regards to this boundary action, is what space should be coming out of it.
+    - We know that the investment allocation is supposed to be in terms of percentage of stocks vs. bonds, so we want to define our space out like that.
+    - We can think of the spaces as having a component for each (technically only one is needed, and 1 - that value equals the other, but we will show it with both and using constraints to ensure they add up to 100%)
+- Before we can write the space out, we need to define how we show the percentages.
+Some people might prefer to use a percentage, i.e. 60% or 60 corresponds to 60%, while others may prefer to use decimals, i.e. .60 means 60%.
+We will add a new type called "Decimal Type" to denote that we are using decimals in this simulation.
+- The following is added to the "Investments.py" file in the Types folder:
+<pre><code></code></pre>

+- The following code defines out, in "Investment.py" within the BoundaryActions folder, what the boundary action should be.
+<pre><code></code></pre>

+- Constraint of allocations == 1